 The unfortunate part is you actually need to talk to sales reps in order to set up your ADP and Paychex accounts–you can’t just set up one and go like you can with Gusto.
 I have a hunch that this is for the sell, but the reality is that I think their technology probably hasn’t caught up to Gusto’s system and ability to process your company’s information through the web service (versus a rep typing it into their own software, like at ADP and Paychex).

-ADP and Paychex offer 24/7 phone and email support while Gusto is only offered email and phone support 9am-8pm EST, Monday-Friday.
+ADP and Paychex offer 24/7 phone and email support while Gusto is only offered email, live chat and phone support 9am-8pm EST, Monday-Friday.
 Users tend to speak much more highly of Gusto’s customer service, however, than ADP or Paychex.

 The Bottom Line